Ajn0r/matilda-illustration/README.md

 - Connect the contact form to Matildas email.
 - Add a file type input on the form, if the user wants to order a painting, they can easily submit a image for the artist to paint by directly in the form.
 - Embedd the artists Instagram page on the about page instead of the "My latest work" text.
+- Im sure some of the text on the site could be improved as english is not my native language.

 ## Testing